7MinSec/KidsMusic/ss/index.md

 Gotta be a tool for peace

 **VERSE 2**
 I build all night I build all day
-I’m gonna tell the world nowAbout the carpenter’s way But I won’t stop ‘cause it be thy will
+I’m gonna tell the world nowAbout the carpenter’s way
+But I won’t stop ‘cause it be thy will
 ‘Cause where two or three are gathered
 The temple is built

 **CHORUS**

 **VERSE 3**
 Jesus loves me this I know
 For the Bible tells me so
-Little ones to him belong T
+Little ones to him belong
-hey are weak but he is strong
+They are weak but he is strong

 **CHORUS**